Deric-W/FindScoreP/docs/UTILITIES.md

 The function defaults to the current directory if no directories or targets are passed.

+**`find_package(ScoreP ...)` has to be executed successfully before this function can be used!**

+### Properties

+ - `SCOREP_LANGUAGES_<TARGET>`, a cache variable which may override the `SCOREP_LANGUAGES` property of a target.

+ - `SCOREP_<LANG>_ARGUMENTS_<TARGET>`, a cache variable which may override the `SCOREP_<LANG>_ARGUMENTS` property of a target.

+The cache variables are intended to be set by users who wish to override which and how targets are instrumented when calling `scorep_enable`.

+## High-level interface

-### scorep_mark_instrumented()
+### Functions

+#### scorep_mark(mode)

+Marks targets for the high-level interface:

+ - mode `HINT` sets setting properties on the targets but does not mark them to be instrumented

-Marks targets to be instrumented when calling `scorep_enable` and supports the following keywords:
+ - mode `INSTRUMENT` additionally marks the targets to be instrumented

+The function supports the following keywords:

- - `DIRECTORIES`, a multi-value keyword which lists directories in which all targets should be instrumented
+ - `DIRECTORIES`, a multi-value keyword which lists directories in which all targets should be marked

- - `TARGETS`, a multi-value keyword which lists targets which should be instrumented
+ - `TARGETS`, a multi-value keyword which lists targets which should be marked

- - `LANGS`, a multi-value keyword which lists the names of the languages to instrument
+ - `LANGS`, a multi-value keyword which lists the names of the languages to mark

  - `ARGUMENTS`, a multi-value keyword which lists the commandline arguments to Score-P

+ - `PRIORITY`, a single-value keyword which takes the priority of the settings set by this call

- - `AUTO`, an option which enables automatic detection of Score-P arguments using `scorep_infer_arguments`
+ - `AUTO`, an option which enables automatic detection of Score-P arguments using `scorep_infer_arguments` with priority 1500

-The function defaults to the current directory if no directories or targets are passed and does by itself nothing besides setting the `SCOREP_LANGUAGES` and `SCOREP_<LANG>_ARGUMENTS` properties.
+The function defaults to the current directory if no directories or targets are passed and does by itself nothing besides setting the `SCOREP_LANGUAGES` and `SCOREP_<LANG>_SETTING_<SETTING>` properties.

-### scorep_required_components(outVar)
+The priority passed to `PRIORITY` supports in addition to numerical values:

+ - `OPTIONAL`, alias for 1000

+ - `DEFAULT`, alias for 100

+ - `FORCE`, alias for 0

+#### scorep_determine_instrumentations()

+Determines which and how targets marked by `scorep_mark` need to be instrumented.

-Stores the components required for the instrumentation of targets marked by `scorep_mark_instrumented` in outVar and supports the following keywords:
+The functions supports the following keywords:

  - `DIRECTORIES`, a multi-value keyword which lists directories in which all targets should be checked

  - `TARGETS`, a multi-value keyword which lists targets which should be checked

- - `AUTO`, an option which enables automatic detection of components using `scorep_infer_components`
+ - `COMPONENTS_VAR`, a single-value keyword which takes the variable in which the required components for the find module are stored.

 The function defaults to the current directory if no directories or targets are passed.

+The passed targets are filtered so that only targets which can be instrumented individually by Score-P (shared and module libraries and executables) remain.

+For each of these targets the set of transitive link dependencies is calculated while excluding dependencies which are linked to through targets which can be instrumented individually by Score-P.

+Since the top level and all Score-P enabled targets of a set have to use the same Score-P settings they are merged for each set.

+If a Score-P enabled target is contained in different sets having different Score-P settings a CMake error is generated.

+The Score-P arguments determined for each Score-P enabled target are stored in the `SCOREP_<LANG>_ARGUMENTS` target property.

+**Since generator expressions can not be evaluated dependencies specified by them are ignored!**

-### scorep_enable()
+#### scorep_enable()

-Instruments targets marked by `scorep_mark_instrumented` and supports the following keywords:
+Instruments targets marked by `scorep_mark` using `scorep_instrument` based on the `SCOREP_<LANG>_ARGUMENTS` target property.

+The function supports the following keywords:

  - `DIRECTORIES`, a multi-value keyword which lists directories in which all targets should be checked